 22. The main contention for the applicants in O.A.
-118/94 is that as only 13 vacancies were there for promotees in the relevant year, even the revised select list should not contain more than 26 and the names of the excess should have been deleted from the revised list, and only 13 should have been appointed from ~~the date~~ out of the revised list for the said year and the rest should be considered for the later years so as to be consistent with Rule 9(1) of the Recruitment Rules.
-The appointment of 27 promotees for that year caused prejudice to the 1985 direct recruits as there will be 27 promotee officers instead of only 13 promotee officers.
+118/94 is that as only 13 vacancies were there for promotees in the relevant year, even the revised select list should not contain more than 26 and the names of the excess should have been deleted from the revised list, and only 13 should have been appointed from the ~~six~~ out of the revised list for the said year and the rest should be considered for the later years so as to be consistent with Rule 9(1) of the Recruitment Rules.
+The appointment of 27 promotees for that year caused prejudice to the 1985 direct recruits as there will be 27

+~~promotee officers instead of only 13 promotee officers~~

-23. The first and foremost contention for the applicants in OAs 542 and 543 of 1994 is that as they too were considered and empanelled in the original list for 1987 and as ~~from~~ ^{for want of vacancies} they were not given appointments in the said year, and if the government could create supernumerary posts to accommodate these 14, they can even create supernumerary posts to accommodate them also, and in any case in OAs 542 and 543 of 1994 and R.21 also urged that the judgments in R.Ps. and O.As. are per incurium as they are not in accordance with the rules, and they --- not bound by the above judgments as they are not parties to the same.
+23. The first and foremost contention for the applicants in OAs 542 and 543 of 1994 is that as they too were considered and empanelled in the original list for 1987 and as ~~they~~ in want of vacancies they were not given appointments in the said year, and if the government could create supernumerary posts to accommodate these 14, they can even create supernumerary posts to accommodate them also, and in any case

+...
+OAs 542 and 543 of 1994 and R.21 also urged that the judgments in R.Ps. and O.A.s. are per incurium as they are not in accordance with the rules, and they are not bound by the above judgments as they are not parties to the same.

-21. It is not in controversy in regard to the
+21. It is not in controversy in regard to the following position on the basis of the extant rules.

-Rule 9(1) of the Recruitment Rules lays down that the number of persons recruited under Rule 8 in any state or group of states shall not at any posts that are shown against items 1 and 2 of the ~~of~~ Cadre Strength Regulations.
-On that basis the posts to be filled by promotion and selection as per the Recruitment Rules in regard to A.P.State during the relevant year was ascertained as 72.
+Rule 9(1) of the Recruitment Rules lays down that the number of persons recruited under Rule 8 time ~~not~~ exceed 33 1/3 per cent of the number of those posts that are shown against items 1 and 2 of the cadre in relation to that state in the Schedule-II to of the Cadre Strength Regulations.
+On that basis the posts to be filled by promotion and selection as per the Recruitment Rules in regard to A.P.State during the relevant year was ascertained as 74.72.
 Basing on the same the vacancies available for promotees for that year were fixed at 13.
-There could be 65 within the zone of consideration but as only 26 A.P.State officers (S&S and non-S&S) were found to be eligible as on 1-1-87, the cases of all those officers were considered for inclusion in the 1987 select list.
-As the number of officers that could be included in the select list was twice the number of vacancies, all the 26 were included in the select list.
-But when as per the directions of this Bench in various O.As., the cases of all the 14 referred to in notification dated 16-12-93.
+There could be 65 within the zone of consideration but as only 26 A.P.State officers (SES and non-SES) were found to be eligible as on 1-1-87, the cases of all those officers were considered for inclusion in the 1987 select list.
+As the number of officers that could be included in the select list was twice the number of vacancies, all the 26 were included of this Bench in various O.As., the cases of all the 14 referred to in notification dated 16-12-93